kube-logging/logging-operator/charts/logging-operator/README.md

 ## Installing Fluentd and Fluent-bit via logging

-The previous chart does **not** install `logging` resource to deploy Fluentd and Fluent-bit on cluster.
+The chart does **not** install `logging` resource to deploy Fluentd (or Syslog-ng) and Fluent-bit on the cluster by default, but it can be enabled by setting the `logging.enabled` value to true.
-To install them please use the [Logging Operator Logging](https://github.com/kube-logging/helm-charts/tree/main/charts/logging-operator-logging) chart.